leoAshu/git-essentials/README.md

 >   - Versions have diverged and merging is undesirable.
 > - The other collaborators need to do a hard reset `git reset --hard origin/master` after a force push.

+## Tags:

+- Tags are named reference to a commit.
+- Most often used to mark releases or special points in history.
+- Two types of tags:
+  - lightweight tags
+  - annotated tags

 ### Create Tags:

-    // a named reference to a commit
-    // most often used to mark releases (v1.0, v1.1)
     // add a lightweight tag
     git tag <tag> <commit_id>
     git tag issue136 655da716e7